Research Projects

 Global Change Biology of Antarctic Fishes

-Antarctic notothenioid fishes are among the most thermally sensitive vertebrates on Earth — products of millions of years of evolution in one of the most stable cold-water environments on the planet.
+Antarctic notothenioid fishes are among the most thermally sensitive vertebrates on Earth due to millions of years of evolution in one of the most stable cold-water environments on the planet.
 As the Southern Ocean warms at an accelerating rate, these species face an unprecedented physiological challenge.

 Feed Restriction Study